pablodecm/cartographer/docs/about_mapper.rst

 The Mapper algorithm  [#mapper_first]_ is a visualization and data exploration technique to study the shape of high-dimensional data.
 This analysis method is generally classified as a topological data analysis (TDA) technique.
-Topology is the branch of mathematics centered around the qualitative geometric information by studying the characteristics of space that are preserved under continuous deformations.
-The mathematical properties of this discipline, such as functoriality, make of TDA a robust framework for studying high-dimensional data even in the presence of an weak metric or statistical noise.
+Topology is the branch of mathematics which formally studies the qualitative geometric information of space by considering the characteristics that are preserved under continuous deformations.
+The mathematical properties of this discipline, such as functoriality, make of TDA a robust framework for studying high-dimensional data even in the presence of weak metrics or significant statistical noise.

-In addition to the original paper where the technique was presented, I recommend checking *Topology and data* [#topology_and_data]_ by Gunnar Carlsson and also some of the white papers and videos provided at Ayasdi_, which is the company created by the inventors of
+In addition to the original paper [#mapper_first]_ where the technique was presented, I recommend checking *Topology and data* [#topology_and_data]_ by Gunnar Carlsson and also some of the white papers and videos provided at Ayasdi_, which is the company created by the inventors of